 Carl Jung > Archetypes

 itself, aiming at a target that is not present in the ego.
 This target is the Self.
 The Self is actually a conjunction (union) of the consciousness and unconscious.

 The Self is actually a conjunction (union) of the consciousness and unconscious.This conjunction is gradually accomplished by assimilating the contents of the unconscious with the help of dreams interpreted in Jungian manner.

-A figure often encountered in the dreams of the modern man, the Self is the half man-half animal character or, ethically, a monk and a profligate at the same time.
+A figure often encountered in the dreams of the modern man, the Self is the half man-half animal character or, ethically, a monk and a profligate in the same time.

-According to Jung, the experienced of the Self on the empiric plan is similar to a religious revelation.
-The Self being, psychologically speaking, the equivalent of the concept of supreme deity.
+According to Jung, the experienced of the Self on the empirical, personal level is similar to a religious revelation.
+The Self being, psychologically speaking, the equivalent of the concept of supreme deity or God.

-The identifying of the ego with the Self can lead to inflation or, in Jung“s words: „a sort of nebulous superman with a puffed-up ego".
+The identifying of the ego with the Self can lead to inflation or, in Jung's words: „a sort of nebulous superman with a puffed-up ego".
 (On the Nature of the Psyche," CW 8, par.
 430.)

-Jung about the Self and the individuation process:
+Jung about the Self

 The symbols of the process of individuation that appear in dreams are images of an archetypal nature which depict the centralizing process or the production of a new centre of personality.
 A general idea of this process may be got from my essay, "The Relations between the Ego and the Unconscious."
 For certain reasons mentioned there I call this centre the "self," which should be understood as the totality of the psyche.
 The self is not only the centre, but also the whole circumference which embraces both conscious and unconscious; it is the centre of this totality, just as the ego is the centre of consciousness.
 (Psychology and Alchemy, Princeton University Press, 1993, par.
 4.)

-© Carl Jung Resources, 2017.
+© Carl Jung Resources, 2018.